X

 4. Care for growing ranunculus

-Overall, ranunculus is an easy plant to grow and is pest and disease-resistant.
+Overall, ranunculus plants are easy to grow and pest and disease-resistant.

 Ranunculus needs plenty of sunlight to grow well.
 Ranunculus grows best in moist soil but does not like overwatering.
 If soil is not well-draining, ranunculus corms often rot.